superasymmetry/Hackprinceton-Shapeup/README.md

 ### 3. Spatial Alignment — SMERK

-FaceLift (Gaussian splats) and the USC-HairSalon PLY files use different axis conventions and scale spaces. **SMERK** bridges this gap by creating an invisible face mesh **"mold"** from MediaPipe facial feature coordinates.
+FaceLift (Gaussian splats) and the USC-HairSalon PLY files use different axis conventions and scale spaces. **SMERK** bridges this gap by creating an invisible face mesh "mold" via facial feature coordinates.
 The mold acts as a shared coordinate frame: hair strands are scaled, rotated, and positioned to fit the mold, guaranteeing alignment with the Gaussian splat head without manual calibration.

-SMERK also handles **baldification** — hair inpainting removes the user's existing hair from the reference image so FaceLift reconstructs a clean bald head suitable for all downstream hairstyles.
+Hair inpainting removes the user's existing hair from the reference image so FaceLift reconstructs a clean bald head suitable for all downstream hairstyles.

 ---